Michael Smith (footballer, born 1988): Peterborough United

 On 25 July 2014, Smith moved to Peterborough United, signing a three-year deal.

 Heart of Midlothian

 On 30 June 2017, Michael Smith signed for Hearts in the Scottish Premiership.
 He signed a two-year deal, wearing the number 2 shirt previously worn by Callum Paterson.

 On 7 January 2021, Smith signed an 18-month contract extension.
-In January 2022 he signed another one-year contract extension, keeping him at the club until the end of the 2022–23 season.
+In January 2022 he signed another one-year contract extension to his existing deal.
+On 25 May 2023, he was announced to be leaving the club at the end of the 2022–23 season.

+Yeovil Town

+On 12 September 2023, Smith signed for National League South side Yeovil Town on a one-year deal with an option of an additional year.

+Following a successful 2023–24 season that saw Yeovil promoted back to the National League as champions, Smith had a one-year contract extension clause triggered.

+Smith departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Weston-super-Mare

+On 17 July 2025, Smith joined National League South side Weston-super-Mare having featured for the club as a trialist.

 International career

 Smith received his first call-up to the senior Northern Ireland squad on 16 March 2016 for friendlies against Wales and Slovenia.
 He scored his first international goal on 19 November 2019, in a 6–1 defeat against Germany.